anuragtb/pdfcpu/core/watermark.md

 <br>

-Create a watermark with a counter clock wise rotation of 45 degrees using scale factor 1, render mode `fill & stroke` and a fill color:
+Create a watermark with a counterclockwise rotation of 45 degrees using scale factor 1, render mode `fill & stroke` and a fill color:

 ```sh
 pdfcpu watermark 'This is a watermark, s:1, r:45, m:2, c:.2 .7 .9' test.pdf out.pdf